joealden/corum-docs/src/design/5-route/5-signup.md

 * Now that we know a user with either the same email address or username doesn't exist, we can start creating the account.
-  * First, we need to hash and salt the password before storing it, as storing password in plain text isn't a good idea for obvious reasons.
+  * First, we need to hash and salt the password before storing it, as storing password in plain text isn't a good idea for obvious security reasons.
   * Next, the user details actually need to be stored on the server, so a new User type is created.
     * This User type contains the email address, username and hashed password,